Numerous researches in the field of cognitive neuroscience show that your brain loves a visual content more than plain text.

 A bit of history

 Charts can be depicted as two-dimensional or three-dimensional.
-Among all, 2D charts are used more often because they are readable and easy-to-understand.
+Among all, 2D charts are used most often because they are readable and easy-to-understand.

-If you have three- or multidimensional data, you can still represent it in two dimensions.
+If you have three- or multidimensional data, you can still represent it in a two-dimensional space.
 For example, by adding the color or the size of the data points as an additional variable.
 There are many charts that allow such a trick (a vivid example is a bubble chart).

 Choose charts wisely